 Babies can begin to teethe as early as 3 months of age.
 This is the time frame that begins with increased saliva as the mouth prepares for the arrival of the infamous “First Tooth”.
 Many children get their first tooth between 4-8 months of age, yet some pass their first birthday still sporting a toothless smile.
 No matter what time frame your child falls into, “teething” is a foundational milestone that you and your child will go through together that creates a great opportunity for you to continue an early oral care routine.

-Execute this by wiping and brushing over baby's gums and tongue.
+Execute this by wiping and brushing over the baby's gums and tongue.
 Brilliant’s Finger Toothbrush is a great example of the type of brush you want to use at this stage.
 You don't want to use fluoride pastes or gels yet because fluoride is not safe for a baby to accidentally swallow.
-However, xylitol enhanced mouth gels are fantastic alternatives to use.
-Xylitol actually helps to corral the pathogenic bacteria in the mouth by inhibiting their ability to proliferate and grow, essentially starving the bacteria of a food source, making them less adherent to oral tissues.
+However, Xylitol enhanced mouth gels are fantastic alternatives to using fluoride at this age.
+Xylitol actually helps to control the pathogenic bacteria in the mouth by inhibiting their ability to proliferate and grow, essentially starving the bacteria of a food source, making them less adherent to oral tissues.

 At some point, your baby will be in full “active teething”, with all the chewing, biting, gnawing and probable fussing, your heart (and ears) can handle.
 This is a stage where they will put just about anything in their mouths, so caution and supervision is monumentally important.
 You may suddenly notice how strong their little bite has become when you try to put your finger in their mouth for brushing or wiping.
 This is a good time to transition to a silicone toothbrush design that has handles or grippers on it that will allow you to brush without putting your fingers in their mouth and it can allow your baby to self soothe by teething on the toothbrush independently.